 Skillcrush offers a Python course!
 While it’s not free, we do have some great in-depth resources to get you started including this in-depth guide on how to learn Python.

-Ruby and Ruby on Rails Courses and Tutorials
+Learn Ruby and Ruby on Rails for Free with These Online Courses and Tutorials

-56. Ruby on Rails Tutorial—Learn Web Development With Rails
+75. Ruby on Rails Tutorial: Learn Web Development With Rails

-If you’re a book learner, you’ll appreciate this free, digital version of Ruby on Rail Tutorial—Learn Web Development With Rails by Michael Hartl.
+If you’re a book learner, you’ll appreciate this free, digital version of Ruby on Rails Tutorial—Learn Web Development With Rails by Michael Hartl.

 You could do a LOT worse than going to Codecademy for your first intro to Rails.
 In fact, it’s a top choice.